ibrahim-sultan/smart-hui/WARP.md

 - PORT (defaults to 5000)
 - EMAIL_USER, EMAIL_PASS (for password reset emails)
 - CLIENT_URL (used in password reset links)
+- Node version: use the version in .nvmrc (currently 18.x); engines in package.json require >=16, so prefer Node 18 for local development.

 client/package.json sets "proxy": "http://localhost:5000" for dev.